jmagallones/Final-RGDY-Project/content/docs/imaging/expect-as-patient.md

 weight: 1
 ---

 So the doctor has recommended you for a scan, what now?
-We'll go through the process of what happens _before_ you meet the ladies and gentlemen at the radiography department for the scan.
+We will go through the process of what happens _before_ you meet the ladies and gentlemen at the radiography department for the scan.

 {{< youtube KHuy4_Hlxxk >}}